 Eat and drink water

 Staying hydrated during labor is important, so make sure to drink water.
 Eat food as well, since you probably won’t eat anything once you’re in the hospital.
 Stick to easily digested and high-energy food, as well as simple soups and broths.

 Each contraction will likely feel more intense and longer than the previous one.
 Breathe through these using exercises you learned from a birthing class or your doctor.
 Remaining calm and relaxed even during contractions reduces discomfort.

 Call your babysitter

 If you have older children, make arrangements with a babysitter to drive to your home.
-Give them enough time to head over but not so much time that you don’t really need them there just yet.
+Give them enough time to head over but not so much time that you don’t really need them there.

 And long before labor happens, ask them to have their overnight bag ready to go so they’re packed and ready to come over.

 Coming up with a “labor plan” is important so you know exactly what to do and when.
 Download my FREE worksheet filled with question prompts to help you get better prepared!

 Discuss when to go to the hospital, the twin pregnancy labor signs to look out for, and what to do come delivery time.
 Now you can go into labor knowing exactly what to do with a convenient worksheet!
 Get it below: